New Zealand twenty-dollar note

 The New Zealand twenty-dollar note is a New Zealand banknote.
 It is issued by the Reserve Bank of New Zealand and since 1999 has been a polymer banknote.
 It was first issued on 10 July 1967 when New Zealand decimalised its currency, changing from the New Zealand pound to the New Zealand dollar.
 It has an image of Queen Elizabeth II on the front.

 Design

-There have been seven different series of New Zealand bank notes, and the twenty-dollar note was introduced with the third series of bank note.
+There have been seven different series of New Zealand bank notes, and the twenty-dollar note was introduced with the third series; series one and two were New Zealand pounds.

 Third series (1967–1981)

 The first twenty-dollar notes were issued alongside the first one-dollar, two-dollar, five-dollar, ten-dollar, and one-hundred-dollar notes with the introduction of the New Zealand dollar on 10 July 1967.
 They were made of cotton-based paper.
 The design was selected by a six-person design committee appointed in 1964, which included Alexander McLintock, Stewart Bell Maclennan and Professor John Simpson, Dean of the Faculty of Fine Arts at the University of Canterbury.

 All the notes of this series had Queen Elizabeth II on the front, and a watermark of Captain James Cook.
 They also had a New Zealand bird and the plant most closely associated with that species on the back.
 The back of the twenty-dollar note featured a kererū and a miro tree.